“Do the Gospel.”

 I have to confess I’ve said those things in the past.
 At the same time I have always rejected the idea that ministry to the poor, etc. is akin to being the gospel.
 They are an implication of belief in the gospel, but they are not the gospel themselves.

-But I’ll admit I haven’t been consistent with my language.
+I’ll admit I haven’t been consistent with my language when referring to the Gospel in the past.
 Why is this important?
 Is my “living out the Gospel” the good news that people need to hear?
 No. If the Gospel is my living it out then that is bad news.
 Why is that?
 Because everybody will have inconsistency in their fruit of repentance.
 We are not perfect.
 We will never be perfect.
 We will always have a tendency to be hypocritical on occasion.

 We can’t “live” the gospel.
 We can’t “do” the Gospel.
 We can’t “be” the Gospel.
 We can believe the Gospel and then in spirit-led obedience and dependence live out the fruit of repentance because we can’t any other way.
+And we can also share it.
 To teach anything more than this is just legalism repackaged.